Halloween - Halloween, Quined Games, 2017 — front cover (image provided by the publisher) - Credit: W Eric Martin

 Want to know more?
 Read our extensive strategy guide for Halloween.

-Game Mechanics and Balance in Halloween: Trick or Treat?
+Spooky Mechanics and Haunting Balance in Halloween

 Halloween - Halloween: The Board Game, Trick or Treat Studios, 2023 — on display at GAMA Expo 2023 - Credit: W Eric Martin

-Replayability and Variety in the ‘Halloween’ Board Game
+Replayability and Variety in the Halloween Board Game

 Conclusion

-3.8/5Overall Score
+3.5/5Overall Score

 Jamie in his proper element: With all of his board games